 A range of assessment methods will be used to accommodate the diversity in student's learning styles and preferences.
 These assessment methods may include but not restricted to:

 - Practical demonstrations in training kitchen,

-- Role plays,
+- Role plays.

-- Presentations.
+- Presentations,

-- Case studies, Scenario
+- Simulated hospitality environment including scenarios and case studies,

 - Project work,

-- Worksheets and
+- · Worksheets and

-- Knowledge questions.